Improbable-AI/walk-these-ways/README.md

 **Simulated Training and Evaluation**: Isaac Gym requires an NVIDIA GPU.
 To train in the default configuration, we recommend a GPU with at least 10GB of VRAM.
 The code can run on a smaller GPU if you decrease the number of parallel environments (`Cfg.env.num_envs`).
 However, training will be slower with fewer environments.

 **Hardware Deployment**: We provide deployment code for the Unitree Go1 Edu robot.
 This relatively low-cost, commercially available quadruped can be purchased here: https://shop.unitree.com/.
 You will need the Edu version of the robot to run and customize your locomotion controller.

-<b>Users are advised to follow Unitree's recommendations for safety while using the Go1 in low-level control mode.
-This means hanging up the robot and keeping it away from people and obstacles.
-Use our code at your own risk; we do not take responsibility for any damage.</b>

 ## Training a Model <a name="simulation"></a>